miltonjginebra/real-time-bus-tracking/README.md

 <p>No support is provided with this code.</p>
 <br>
 <h3>Roadmap</h3>
-<p>I would like to include a toggle for night more and setting the map to a dark style.</p>
+<p>I would like to include a toggle for night mode and setting the map to a dark style.</p>
 <br>
 <h3>License</h3>
 <p>